Services for Australians

 Clients who present at the Consulate-General to submit a passport application or for notarial services without an appointment will be asked to make an appointment and to then return at the appointed time.

 Access to the Consulate-General for urgent consular matters and emergency passports is still permitted, pending availability of a consular officer.

-All consular, notarial and passport fees should be paid in cash in Indonesian rupiah.
+All consular, notarial and passport fees should be paid in Indonesian rupiah (cash, credit card, debit card).

 Important Passport Announcement - How to lodge your passport application

 All Australian citizens must lodge their passport application in person.
 Commencing 1 June 2015 overseas missions are no longer able to accept applications by mail or courier, nor applications lodged via another authorised person.
 This helps us to protect you, by protecting the security and integrity of your Australian passport and brings overseas missions into line with existing passport policies in Australia.
 Please contact us on the numbers listed above for further advice or to make an appointment to lodge your application.

 Please note that child applications should be lodged in person by a parent or person with parental responsibility for the child.
 The parent or person lodging the application is not required to be an Australian citizen, but will need to bring photographic proof of their own identity to the appointment.